JPVBMR/Flutter/README.md

 # Flutter
-:information_source: Development of multi-platform applications using Flutter & Dart for training purposes.
+:information_source: Development of multi-platform applications using Flutter & Dart for training purposes and small/medium businesses.

 ### :octocat: Apps in this Repository